 Some brain cancer patients are treated with stereotactic radiosurgery, which may include use of a Gamma Knife, but this is not a surgery in the common understanding of the term, and the “knife” is not actually a knife.
 Radiosurgery is an external radiation treatment that does not involve an incision.
 Special equipment, like the brand-name Gamma Knife, precisely delivers a high dose of radiation that targets tumors or other lesions, minimizing damage to surrounding healthy tissue.

-- After the procedure, the physician anesthesiologist may provide medications to address potential side effects of brain surgery, such as seizures or nausea.
-Physician anesthesiologists are also experts in pain management and can determine the best options for pain relief, as needed.
+- After the procedure, the anesthesiologist may provide medications to address potential side effects of brain surgery, such as seizures or nausea.
+Anesthesiologists are also experts in pain management and can determine the best options for pain relief, as needed.

 General anesthesia is frequently used and is especially important for high-precision tumor removal because you must remain absolutely still.
 Under general anesthesia, you will be unconscious throughout the operation.